Disney Theatrical Productions: Aladdin

 In November 2010, Alan Menken confirmed that a musical theatre adaptation of the 1992 animated film was in the works with a book written by Chad Beguelin.
 The show premiered at the 5th Avenue Theatre in Seattle from July 7 to July 31, 2011.
 Another production played at the Muny Theatre in St. Louis from July 5 – 13, 2012.
 The musical premiered on Broadway on February 26, 2014 (in previews) and officially on March 20, 2014, at the New Amsterdam Theatre, taking the place of Mary Poppins, which closed on March 3, 2013.
 The musical had a pre-Broadway tryout at the Ed Mirvish Theatre in Toronto lasting from November 13, 2013, to January 12, 2014.
 Casey Nicholaw directed and choreographed, with Chad Beguelin writing the book and additional lyrics, Bob Crowley as the scene designer, and costume design by Gregg Barnes.
 It was also announced that the musical would open at London's West End officially in June 2016 at the Prince Edward Theatre, taking the place of the revival of Miss Saigon, which closed on 27 February 2016.

 The Jungle Book

-Variety stated that there is an "Early-stages project [of] The Jungle Book, a tuner version (with songs from the movie based on Rudyard Kipling's novel of the same name) to be written and directed by Mary Zimmerman (Metamorphoses)."
+Variety stated that there is an "Early-stages project [of] The Jungle Book, a tuner version (with songs from the film based on Rudyard Kipling's novel) to be written and directed by Mary Zimmerman (Metamorphoses)."
 A joint mounting of the production occurred at the Goodman Theatre in Chicago and the Huntington Theatre in Boston in 2013, produced by special arrangement with Disney Theatrical Productions.
 As of 2015, the entire show was in storage awaiting the 2016 live action film.
-On May 15, 2020, Rajiv Joseph was announced to be writing the book, while Richard M. Sherman will return to write new songs.
+On May 15, 2020, Rajiv Joseph was announced to be writing the book, while Richard M. Sherman wrote new songs.
 Christopher Gattelli was also reported to be directing and choreographing the musical.